Swimming at the 1928 Summer Olympics – Women's 400 metre freestyle

 The women's 400 metre freestyle was a swimming event held as part of the swimming at the 1928 Summer Olympics programme.
 It was the second appearance of the event, which was established in 1924 after 1920 a 300-metre event was held.
 The competition was held from Saturday to Monday, 4 to 6 August 1928.

 Twenty swimmers from nine nations competed.
+The winning margin was an astonishing 15 seconds which as of 2023 is the only time this event has been won by more than 8 seconds at the Olympics.

 Records

 These were the standing world and Olympic records (in minutes) prior to the 1928 Summer Olympics.

 In the first heat Martha Norelius set a new world record with 5:45.4 minutes.
 In the final she bettered her own record to 5:42.8 minutes.

 Results

 Heats

 Saturday 4 August 1928: The fastest two in each heat and the fastest third-placed from across the heats advanced.